Mahir-Isikli/conspiracy-agent/DEPLOYMENT.md

-# Deployment Guide - Voice Agent with Coolify
+# Deployment Guide - Conspiracy Agent with Coolify

 This guide explains how to deploy the IRS Conspiracy Voice Agent using Coolify for automated CI/CD.